 Create Some HER Time With Woman Caves and She-Sheds

-When they want a timeout, men have been able to retreat to the man cave, the garage, the shed or other areas usually uninhabited by their family members.
+When they want a timeout, men have been able to retreat to the man cave, the garage, the shed, or other areas usually uninhabited by their family members.
 Women also deserve a place to escape and have some quiet time alone (or with other women).
-Whether it’s a place to relax, work, read, craft, sleep or just sit and do nothing, women are creating their own spaces.
-Below are some of the trends in woman caves, she-sheds and other relaxing spaces that women can design and decorate solely for their pleasure.
+Whether it’s a place to relax, work, read, craft, sleep, or just sit and do nothing, women are creating their own spaces.
+Below are some woman cave ideas, she-shed inspiration, and tips for other relaxing spaces that women can design and decorate solely for their pleasure.
+And yes, if you’re wondering, “what is a she-shed?” we’ll answer that for you too.

 Craft room retreat